-Taking chlordiazepoxide with opioid medications (such as codeine, hydrocodone) may increase your risk of very serious side effects, including death.
+Chlordiazepoxide has a risk for abuse and addiction, which can lead to overdose and death.
+Taking this medication with alcohol or other drugs that can cause drowsiness or breathing problems (especially opioid medications such as codeine, hydrocodone) may cause very serious side effects, including death.
 To lower your risk, your doctor should have you take the smallest dose of chlordiazepoxide that works, and take it for the shortest possible time.
+Be sure you know how to take chlordiazepoxide and what other drugs you should avoid taking with it.
+See also Drug Interactions section.
 Get medical help right away if any of these very serious side effects occur: slow/shallow breathing, unusual lightheadedness, severe drowsiness/dizziness, difficulty waking up.

 Chlordiazepoxide is used to treat anxiety and acute alcohol withdrawal.
 It is also used to relieve fear and anxiety before surgery.
 This medication belongs to a class of drugs called benzodiazepines which act on the brain and nerves (central nervous system) to produce a calming effect.
 It works by enhancing the effects of a certain natural chemical in the body (GABA).

 Take this medication by mouth as directed by your doctor.
 The dosage is based on your age, medical condition, and response to treatment.